-9.1.1 with reasonable care and skill and in accordance with generally recognised commercial practices and standards in the industry for similar services;
+- 9.1.1 With reasonable care and skill and in accordance with generally recognised commercial practices and standards in the industry for similar services;

-9.1.2 in accordance with the descriptions and specifications set out in the Installation Requirements; and
+- 9.1.2 In accordance with the descriptions and specifications set out in the Installation Requirements; and

-9.1.3 in accordance with all applicable law.
+- 9.1.3 In accordance with all applicable law.

-9.2.1 any information provided by the Buyer in relation to the installation site is found to be incorrect;
+- 9.2.1 Any information provided by the Buyer in relation to the installation site is found to be incorrect;

 10.3 By using the ChargeVision services, the Buyer confirms that it understands that:

-10.3.1 electric usage data will be collected from the Goods during any period in which the Buyer has access to the ChargeVision service;
+- 10.3.1 Electric usage data will be collected from the Goods during any period in which the Buyer has access to the ChargeVision service;

-10.3.2 electric usage data provided by the ChargeVision service is provided for information purposes and the ChargeVision service shall not be considered or used as an electricity meter;
+- 10.3.2 Electric usage data provided by the ChargeVision service is provided for information purposes and the ChargeVision service shall not be considered or used as an electricity meter;

-10.3.3 electric usage data provided by the ChargeVision service is subject to the performance of the relevant mobile phone operator, mobile phone signal and/or the quality of data transmission; and
+- 10.3.3 Electric usage data provided by the ChargeVision service is subject to the performance of the relevant mobile phone operator, mobile phone signal and/or the quality of data transmission; and

-10.5 All data or information transmitted by the unit to chosen grid services partner shall be safeguarded and processed in accordance with the requirements of the Data Protection Act 2018 as set out in our Customer Privacy Notice (which can be found at here).
+10.5 All data or information transmitted by the unit to our chosen grid services partner shall be safeguarded and processed in accordance with the requirements of the Data Protection Act 2018 as set out in our Customer Privacy Notice (which can be found at here).

 10.6 By using the smart homecharge unit, our grid services partner may:

-10.6.1 access certain data or information generated, collected, processed or stored by the unit; and
+- 10.6.1 Access certain data or information generated, collected, processed or stored by the unit; and